-Please check SOLO, Oxford Libraries' catalogue, before requesting an Inter-library Loan.
+Please check SOLO, Oxford Libraries' catalogue, before requesting a request.

 The inter-library loan (ILL) service may be used by holders of a current Oxford University (blue) card and by holders of a Bodleian Libraries Readers' Card.